 Travel & Parking

 Salisbury Cathedral is situated in the centre of the picturesque and historic city of Salisbury which is surrounded by the beautiful Wiltshire country side.
-The city has excellent road, rail, bus and coach links to London, Stonehenge, Bath and the South Coast, excellent 'park and ride' facilities, and a great network of pedestrian and cycle paths.
+The city has excellent road, rail, bus and coach links to London, Stonehenge, Bath and the South Coast, three 'park and ride' facilities, and a great network of pedestrian and cycle paths.

 You can download a map of Salisbury Cathedral and the Close at the bottom of this page.